phwl/elec3607-lab/labs/lab3-si5351/README.md

 [The data sheet](https://www.skyworksinc.com/-/media/Skyworks/SL/documents/public/data-sheets/Si5351-B.pdf)
 for the Si5351 refers to the
 [Clock builder pro software](https://www.skyworksinc.com/en/Application-Pages/Clockbuilder-Pro-Software).
-This is only available for Windows so you may need to find a suitable machine for this step.
+This is only available for Windows so you may need to find a suitable machine for this step (if necessary, you can work with a different group on this part).
 For your reference, [Application Note AN619 Manually Generating an Si5351 Register Map for 10-MSOP and 20-QFN Devices](https://www.skyworksinc.com/-/media/Skyworks/SL/documents/public/application-notes/AN619.pdf) explains how to program the Si5351 without using ClockBuilder Desktop.
 It might be useful in your later experiments.

 ClockBuilder Desktop allows a user to generate a C header file to program the Si5351 with custom frequency plans via I2C.
 Figure 10 in